 Snowchange is an organisation unlike any other in Finland or in the Circumpolar North – We are Finns devoted to the advancement of our traditions and culture.
 We hold the traditional knowledge, stories, handicrafts, fishing and hunting and other elements of our forest culture sacred.

-Snowchange Cooperative is also a network of local and Indigenous cultures around the world – our partners include the Saami, Chukchi, Yukaghir, Inuit, Inuvialuit, Inupiaq, Gwitchin, Icelandic, Maori, Indigenous Australian and many other local and Indigenous peoples and communities.
+Snowchange Cooperative is also a network of local and Indigenous cultures around the world – our partners include the Saami, Chukchi, Yukaghir, Inuit, Inuvialuit, Inupiaq, Gwitchin, Icelandic, Tahltan, Maori, Indigenous Australian and many other local and Indigenous peoples and communities.
 Members of these Nations form the international Steering Committee of Snowchange.

 Snowchange Cooperative is a powerful scientific organisation too.
 We work with the Arctic Council, Intergovernmental Panel on Climate Change, Indigenous Peoples Climate Change Assessment, National Science Foundation of USA, several universities and partners on questions of biodiversity, climate change and local communities.
 We have created books, photo albums, international conferences, political changes – Snowchange represents the positive change the North needs.